 9) Define Your Tasks and Timelines

 Now it’s time to outline all organic, inbound marketing strategies that will be used.
 This included SEO, social media, blogging, email marketing, and your website.
-This section is essentially a calendar of all the marketing tasks you should be doing.
+This section is a calendar of all the marketing tasks you should be doing.

 Using the sections above, you also want to include a table of ideas for content that will be successful.

-10) Follow Up: Constant Reviewing Will Do Wonders for Your Strategic Marketing Plan
+10) Follow-Up: Constant Reviewing Will Do Wonders for Your Strategic Marketing Plan

 Hence, it doesn’t matter how good your plan looks on screen.
 It would help if you weighed it based on the output it gives.
-As soon as you see the output faltering, you’ll do good to examine where the problem lies meticulously.
+As soon as you see the result faltering, you’ll do good to examine where the problem lies meticulously.

 After all, a marketing plan might appear flawless on paper, yet, its efficiency can only be examined after it is implemented.